Table of Contents

 # install dependencies and build-tools required to build alsa-scarlett-gui

-# clonse the upstream repository
+# clone the upstream repository

 git clone https://github.com/geoffreybennett/alsa-scarlett-gui